Kelarion/ephys/README.md

 + **samelims** A script which changes the current axis limits to be the same for x and y; different from the command-line `axis square`, which only makes the scales the same.

 + **viewTogether** Plot two signals on upper and lower subplots, with linked x axes.

++ **viewRaw_bin.py** A super wobbly app for viewing raw neuropixels data in spikeGLX format.
+Made it before I realized there was a way to do this with phy.
+It's run on the commond line, by `cd`ing to the ephys directory and doing either:
+...`python viewRaw_bin.py`..
+...which will let you navigate to the *.ap.bin file, or..
+...`python viewRaw_bin.py Path\To\Your\File\foo.imec.ap.bin`..
+...which loads it directly..